 - Current or former spouse

-- Current or former sexual or intimate partner
+- Family member or intimate partner

-- Others related by blood or marriage
+- Others who are related by blood or marriage

 - Same-sex couple